Painful intelligence: What AI can tell us about human suffering: Reducing expectation of rewards

-In Chapter~\ref{overview.ch}, we defined unsatisfactoriness in a more specific way.
-We complemented the properties of uncontrollability and uncertainty by two phenomena grouped under the title of ``unsatisfactoriness''.
-First, we had \textit{insatiability}: Chapter~\ref{rpe.ch} discussed at length the idea that an intelligent system which is programmed to maximize reward will never be satiated or satisfied, by the very construction of the system.
-It will never find that it has had enough; in a word, the system is infinitely greedy.
-This points at one reason why simply getting a lot of rewards will not remove reward loss in a sufficiently intelligent agent: in the long run, getting more reward will increase the expectation of rewards.
+To see what such negative long-term effects might be, recall how in Chapter~\ref{overview.ch}, we defined unsatisfactoriness in a more specific way, based on two computational ideas.
+First, we had the concept of \textit{insatiability} (Chapter~\ref{rpe.ch}).
+An intelligent system programmed to maximize reward will never be satiated or satisfied, by the very construction of the system.
+It will never find that it has had enough, because in the long run, getting more reward will increase the expectation of rewards.
+In a word, the system is infinitely greedy.
 The second aspect of unsatisfactoriness in our framework was \textit{evolutionary obsessions} (Chapter~\ref{rpe.ch}).
 Even the very goals pursued and the rewards obtained can be questioned.
 Perhaps the evolutionary system gives you a certain reward for drinking a sugary drink.
-But we know very well that such a reward is misleading: The drink is not good for you when all its effects are considered in the long run.
-In these two senses, rewards are often deeply unsatisfactory.
+But we know very well that such a reward is misleading: the sweet drink is not good for you when all its effects are considered in the long run.

-From this viewpoint of unsatisfactoriness, even if we could totally control the world and everything were certain, the result of our strivings would not be that great anyway because it would not produce a lasting satisfaction or pleasure.
-While uncertainty and uncontrollability are more about the probability of getting various kinds of rewards, unsatisfactoriness (both in our sense and the Buddhist sense) is really about the worth of the rewarding objects or events themselves, once the agent has obtained them.
+These two computational viewpoints of unsatisfactoriness point at mechanisms which are very different from uncontrollability or uncertainty, or even simply reducing reward expectations.
+The implication is that even if we could totally control the world and everything were certain, the result of our strivings would not be that great anyway because it would not produce a lasting satisfaction or pleasure.
+While uncertainty and uncontrollability are more about the probability of getting various kinds of rewards, unsatisfactoriness (both in our sense and the Buddhist sense) is really about the \textit{real worth} of the rewarding objects or events themselves, when considering the bigger picture.
 Even the very best chocolate, if you eat it every day, will ultimately leave you indifferent, and may ruin your health in the long run.

-This latter logic of unsatisfactoriness actually works a bit outside of the \eqsuff\ because it is not that the rewards or their probabilities (or any other terms in that equation) are changed: it is rather understood that even if the rewards are obtained, there are unpleasant side effects.
-The \eqsuff\ is in a sense short-sighted: it only considers the direct, immediate effects of rewards or their simulation.
-In contrast, the ideas of insatiability and evolutionary obsessions bring a longer time scale into the picture, pointing out that obtaining rewards now may actually increase frustration and suffering \textit{in the long run}.
-In particular, this logic of unsatisfactoriness reduces desires, so there is less opportunity for any frustration to arise, as will be considered in detail later in this chapter.